other-kat/otherkat-site/collections/_progress/bathrooms.md

 Anyone can partake in this study, with an encouragement for cis participants to focus on riskier disruptive actions, centering the institution as the core audience.

-Each work (post evaluation (carried out by an open committee of trans+ artists) that it meets criteria) will be catalogued and archived in the bathroom study archive.
+Each work will be catalogued and archived in a <i>bathroom study archive</i>.
+To get involved in the archive, reach out via <a href="/contact/">email</a>.

 <mark>Prompts</mark>